 One example of a legacy system that illustrates USDA's heavy O&M spending is its Resource Ordering and Status System ("ROSS").
 USDA launched ROSS in 1998 making it approximately 21 years old.
 At USDA, ROSS is "used to mobilize and deploy a multitude of resources, including qualified individuals, teams, aircraft, equipment, and supplies to fight wildland fires and respond to all hazard incidents."
 Despite the importance of this system, the U.S. Forest Service warns "the technology used by ROSS is on the verge of technical obsolescence."
+Although ROSS was supposed to be retired in 2018, that did not occur.
 USDA is currently in the process of developing ROSS's replacement with an estimated completion date of September 2019.
 That replacement system is scheduled to go live in January 2020.

-$^{508}$ Email from U.S. Dep't of Agriculture to Subcommittee staff (June 7, 2019) (On file with Subcommittee).
+&lt;sup>508 Email from U.S. Dep't of Agriculture to Subcommittee staff (June 7, 2019) (On file with Subcommittee).